Index fund: Disadvantages

-Losses to arbitrageurs
+Losses to arbitrageurs upon index rebalancing

-Index funds must periodically "rebalance" or adjust their portfolios to match the new prices and market capitalization of the underlying securities in the stock or other indexes that they track.
-This allows algorithmic traders (80% of the trades of whom involve the top 20% most popular securities) to perform index arbitrage by anticipating and trading ahead of stock price movements caused by mutual fund rebalancing, making a profit on foreknowledge of the large institutional block orders.
-This results in profits transferred from investors to algorithmic traders, estimated to be at least 21 to 28 basis points annually for S&P 500 index funds, and at least 38 to 77 basis points per year for Russell 2000 funds.
+Index funds must periodically "rebalance" or adjust their portfolios to match the new prices and market capitalization of the underlying securities in the index that they track.
+This allows algorithmic trading to take advantage of index arbitrage by anticipating and trading ahead of the market impact caused by mutual fund rebalancing, making a profit on foreknowledge of the large institutional block orders.

+This results in profits transferred from investors to algorithmic traders.

 In effect, an index, and consequently, all funds tracking an index are announcing ahead of time the trades that they are planning to make, allowing value to be siphoned by arbitrageurs, in a legal practice known as "index front running".
-Algorithmic high-frequency traders all have advanced access to the index re-balancing information, and spend large sums on fast technology to compete against each other to be the first—often by a few microseconds—to make these arbitrages.
-Losses to arbitrageurs appear as "tracking error", the difference between the performance of the index and the fund which is attempting to follow it.

-John Montgomery of Bridgeway Capital Management says that the resulting "poor investor returns" from trading ahead of mutual funds is "the elephant in the room" that "shockingly, people are not talking about."
-Related "time zone arbitrage" against mutual funds and their underlying securities traded on overseas markets is likely "damaging to financial integration between the United States, Asia and Europe."

-Common market impact
+Losses to arbitrageurs appear as part of the tracking error.

+Forced buying/selling upon index changes

-One problem occurs when a large amount of money tracks the same index.
-According to theory, a company should not be worth more when it is in an index.
-But due to supply and demand, a company being added can have a demand shock, and a company being deleted can have a supply shock, and this will change the price.
+Due to supply and demand, a company being added to an index can have a demand shock, and a company being deleted can have a supply shock, and this will change the value of such company.
 This does not show up in tracking error since the index is also affected.
 A fund may experience less impact by tracking a less popular index.

-Possible tracking error from index
+Tracking error

-Since index funds aim to match market returns, both under- and over-performance compared to the market is considered a "tracking error".
+Since index funds aim to match market returns, both under- and over-performance compared to the market is considered a tracking error.
 For example, an inefficient index fund may generate a positive tracking error in a falling market by holding too much cash, which holds its value compared to the market.

-According to The Vanguard Group, a well-run S&P 500 index fund should have a tracking error of 5 basis points or less, but a Morningstar survey found an average of 38 basis points across all index funds.
+The amount of tracking error depends on trading costs, which vary based on the liquidity in a market.
+Popular index funds in highly liquid markets (such as S&P 500 index funds) can match index performance within 0.01%, while index funds in emerging markets can have substantial tracking error.
+While index funds are considered a form of passive management, the internal plumbing of index funds can be complex, with a team of managers executing trades on behalf of the fund.

+Some index funds utilize large block trading or patient/flexible trading strategies that aim to minimize market impact and adverse selection costs.